 The Texas Constitution is one of the longest in the nation and is still growing.
-As of 2011 (82nd Legislature), the Texas Legislature has proposed a total of 656 amendments.
-Of these, 653 have been submitted to the voters, 474 have been adopted and 179 have been defeated by Texas voters.
-Thus, the Texas Constitution has been amended 474 times since its adoption in 1876.
+As of 2015 (the 84th Legislature), the Texas Legislature has proposed a total of 673 amendments.
+Of these, 491 have been adopted, and 179 have been defeated by Texas voters.
+Thus, the Texas Constitution has been amended 491 times since its adoption in 1876.

 The text of the Texas Constitution is available from Texas Legislature Online

 See the Texas Legislative Council's Amendments to the Texas Constitution since 1876 for a chart showing all proposed and adopted amendments.